Niue Nukutuluea Multiple-Use Marine Park: History

 Historically, Niuean villages managed the ocean off their coastline, governing fishing through traditional practices.
 However, technological development led to catch rates exceeding those which could be managed sustainably through these methods.
 Technology also led to increased food exports, especially to overseas Niueans.
 As a result, fish biomass in Niue's waters decreased to regionally low levels.
 The Alofi North Marine Protected Area, established in the late 20th century, was depleted to the same degree as the rest of the island's waters, despite its official no-take designation.

 In 2015 the Oceans 5 philanthropic group began working with the Niuean government to support ocean conservation, leading to the founding of the Tofia Niue NGO in 2016 and the beginning of a formal partnership between Tofia Niue and the Niuean government.
-A survey of potential protected areas took place in September 2016, and consultations were held with the island's communities.
-The plans were officially announced in 2017, and marine spatial planning began in 2018.
+In September 2016, in partnership with the Government of Niue, Tofia Niue, Oceans 5, SPC and the Ridge to Reef project, National Geographic Society’s Pristine Seas project led an expedition to Niue and Beveridge Reef to conduct a comprehensive biodiversity assessment of the remote ecosystem, thereby providing critical data for the marine spatial planning process.
+Following community consultations, the plans were officially announced in 2017, and marine spatial planning began in 2018.
 This planning was for a management plan covering the entire EEZ.
 The Niue Assembly established a legal basis for a marine protected area in September 2019.
 Further funding came from the National Geographic Society, the United Nations Development Programme, and the Global Environment Facility.

 On 30 April 2020 the Niue Moana Mahu Marine Protected Area, including the Beveridge Reef Nukutulueatama Special Management Area, was established through legislation in the Niue Assembly.
 At 127000 km2, it was at the time the second largest marine reserve after the Palau National Marine Sanctuary.
 The size of the protected area meant Niue exceeded the Aichi Target 11 of protecting 10% of each country's waters.
 The special protection of Beveridge Reef was driven by the importance of its links to the biodiversity around Niue island.
 In April 2022, the wider Niue Nukutuluea Multiple-Use Marine Park was established, with its borders incorporating the previously established protected areas.
 The government touted this as a way to not only ensure the sustainability of its national resources, but as a contribution to global efforts to tackle climate change and the Sustainable Development Goals.